HARTIT-YASSINE/portfolio/README.md

 **Phone:** +212775355711

 ## Summary
-- Strong skills in web development using Symfony, WordPress, PHP, HTML, JavaScript, and JQuery.
+- Strong skills in web development using WordPress, PHP, HTML, JavaScript, and JQuery.
 - Experience with project management and database management (MySQL).
 - Familiar with statistical analysis and IT tools (MS Office, UML, Merise).